hapax/hapax.github.io/assets/boring.md

 It is a
 [running joke](https://en.wikipedia.org/wiki/Interesting_number_paradox)
 among mathematicians that there are no boring numbers.
 Here's the proof.
-Let $B$ be the set of boring numbers.
+Let $B$ be the set of boring numbers, and suppose for a contradiction it is non-empty.
 Define $b = \min B$ as the smallest boring number.
-But this is a highly unusual property, so $b$ is interesting after all!
+Since this is a highly unusual property, $b$ is interesting after all!
-Joke it may be, but there is a sting in the tail.
+Joke it may be, but there is a sting in the tail, and by thinking about how this proof works, we will be led to some rather deep (and in some ways disturbing) insights about set theory and what it can and cannot tell us.

+#### Integers and rationals are interesting

 We are implicitly using the fact that "numbers" refers to "positive whole numbers"